LACMIP/emu/docs/_documentation/catalogue.md

 ## Registrar tab

 The *Registrar* tab contains information about the provenance and disposition of the physical specimen(s) and is maintained by the Museum registrar.
+It is not visible to LACMIP student permission groups.
 Please do not edit fields on this tab.

 ## Multimedia tab